 Tips to Prevent Mold in Fermented Food

 • Always use clean equipment.
-It’s not necessary to sterilize your jars, weights or lids, but they must be clean.
+It’s not necessary to sterilize your jars, weights, or lids, but they must be clean.
 Wash with soap and water and rinse thoroughly.

 • Make sure your hands and tools are clean, too.
-Wash hands, knives, cutting boards and any other items you will be using.
+Wash hands, knives, cutting boards, and any other items you will be using.

 • Use the right airspace.
 When the brine and weight have been added and you are ready to put a lid on your ferment, there should be about an inch of space between the surface of the brine and the rim of the jar.
 If the brine rises as the veggies ferment and release liquid, you can spoon some out, or if the brine level lowers you can add a bit more to the top.
-Just try to maintain that inch of space; any more and bad bacteria has more room to invade.
+Just try to maintain that inch of space; any more and bad bacteria have more room to invade.

 • If using spices and herbs in your ferment, the small pieces can be hard to keep under the brine/weight.
 You can put the small bits in a tea bag so it will stay beneath the weight.